david-constantinescu/school-roll/README.md

 Installation

-This project has now been archived in favor of the bettwer, more feature-rich github.com/david-constantinescu/school-roll-remoteaccess-webgui.
+This project has now been archived in favor of the better, more feature-rich github.com/david-constantinescu/school-roll-remoteaccess-webgui.

 To get started, install the required dependencies using pip: